 What are out of pocket expenses?

 Out of pocket expenses are medical costs that are not covered by your insurance company.
 Many insurance companies can deny coverage for certain prescription medicines, mental health care, costly cancer treatments, and chronic diseases, leaving you to pay for the full medical bill.
+Below are five shocking facts about out of pocket medical expenses you need to know.

 Resources that help with out of pocket medical expenses